Maven: lifecycles, phases, bindings and plugins

 1. Lifecycle and phases

-When maven was created, its authors wanted to put in order all the messy build system that came before it, but keep a lot of flexibility.
+When maven was created, its authors wanted to put in order all the messy build system that came before it, while keeping a lot of flexibility.

 A lifecyle is a list of "phases", that is, just a step with a name, that do absolutely nothing on its own.